parke/lxroot/readme.md

 ###  Demo #3 - Arch Linux plus the Chromium web browser

 Demo #3 will create an Arch Linux userland that contains the Chromium web browser.
 Demo #3 will then run an interactive shell in this userland.
 Run `chromium` in this shell to run Chromium.
+Demo #3 was developed and tested on an Ubuntu 20.04 host.
+Demo #3 may or may not run on other hosts.

 Chromium's access to the filesystem will be limited to the Lxroot environment.
 Furthermore, only `$HOME` and `/tmp` will be writable; all other directories will be bind mounted in read-only mode.